July 2009, Kiah, my Australian Shepherd, was killed and the

 started on potty training before they leave Ocean View for their new

 homes.
-They will also be socialized with my other dogs, my cat, and
+They will also be socialized with our other dogs, our cat, and

-children to provide them with as many experiences as possible to lessen
+children of all ages to provide them with as many experiences as possible to lessen

-their stress when they leave my home.
+their stress when they leave our home.
 When they are old enough, around 6

-weeks, our groomer gets them used to being bathed in a groomer's tub and standing on the grooming table while being brushed and having their
+weeks, we get them used to being bathed in a groomer's tub and standing on the grooming table while being brushed and having their

 nails clipped.
 They have been groomed at least twice by the time they